f3d-app/f3d/doc/user/01-QUICKSTART.md

 After installing F3D, open a file in one of these ways:

 - Open a file directly from your file manager.
-- Open the F3D application directly, then drag and drop a file into the application window.
+- Open F3D directly, then drag and drop a file into the F3D window.
 - Run F3D from the terminal with a set of command-line [options](03-OPTIONS.md).
 - Configure F3D as a [thumbnailer](12-DESKTOP_INTEGRATION.md) for supported file formats with certain file managers.